shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 And now the real fun begins: learning all the things you can do with Shotgun Toolkit environments.
 Here are some advanced topics to explore…

-You’ve learned that Toolkit is organized by environments, each environment is unique for every software implementation, and the environments are focused by project and task allowing you to have specific functions available for artists at defined steps in a pipeline.
+You’ve learned that Toolkit is organized by environments, each environment is unique for every software implementation, and the environments are focused by project and task allowing you to have specific functions available for artists at defined points in a pipeline.

 For example, you might offer Nuke for artists working on **shot** tasks, but Mari for artists working on **asset** tasks.
 Here are some other examples of what you can do:

   * One group of artists working in Maya might want to have the **File Open** dialog box open automatically when they launch Maya from the Desktop and another group of artist might be working in Nuke and want the opportunity to choose the **File Open** function manually.

-  * You might also have different *versions* of Maya for various steps in a pipeline requiring a new feature that only the latest beta release has, but you wouldn’t want to use a beta version for all the tasks you’re performing with Maya.
+  * You might also have different *versions* of Maya for various points in a pipeline requiring a new feature that only the latest beta release has, but you wouldn’t want to use a beta version for all the tasks you’re performing with Maya.
 In this case you would need two different environments.

-Shotguns structure enables configurations to be easily manipulated when creating environments and adding pipeline steps.
+Shotguns structure enables configurations to be easily manipulated when creating environments and adding points in a pipeline that define actions.
 This allows the code to be lightweight, sparse, and consistent.

 ## Creating environments based on your artist's tasks